HL7/CDA-core-2.1/README.md

 | coreschemas/voc.xsd | CDA R2.1 updated RIM Version 2.35 Vocabulary file, approved by SDWG ballot |

 Note: The files were retrieved from: https://hl7.org/permalink/?CDAR2.1schema

+#### Legacy Schema

+A version of the CDA R2.1 schema that contains "CDA R2" extensions.
+This will enable parsing of legacy CDA R2 documents, but those extenstions create redundant elements to those added to CDA R2.1!

+**Contact the HL7 Structured Documents Work Group before using POCD_MT000040UVLegacy.xsd**

+Be aware, that using Legacy in the long term may make processing more complex, as there will be two locations for each element that was added to CDA R2.1  (CDA R2 extensions and new CDA R2.1 elements).

+Follow these steps to replace the base POCD_MT000040UV02.xsd with the POCD_MT00004UVLegacy.xsd schema:

+1. Rename POCD_MT000040UV02.xsd to POCD_MT000040UV02(base).xsd      	(Save a backup copy)
+2. Rename POCD_MT00004UVLegacy.xsd to POCD_MT000040UV02.xsd		(Rename Legacy)

 ### CDA Stylesheet